ccao-data/data-architecture/dbt/README.md

 modeling and reporting.
 These transformations comprise a DAG that we use for documenting our data and rebuilding it efficiently.
-We use the [`dbt run`](https://docs.getdbt.com/reference/commands/run) command to build these models into Athena views and tables.
+We use the [`dbt run`](https://docs.getdbt.com/reference/commands/run) command to build these models into views and tables in AWS Athena.

-Note that when we talk about "models" in these docs, we generally mean to discuss [the resources that dbt calls "models"](https://docs.getdbt.com/docs/build/models), namely the definitions of the tables and views in our Athena warehouse.
+Note that when we talk about "models" in these docs, we generally mean [the resources that dbt calls "models"](https://docs.getdbt.com/docs/build/models), namely the definitions of the tables and views in our Athena warehouse.
 In contrast, we will use the phrase "statistical models" wherever we mean to discuss the algorithms that we